 How to position yourself for promotion

 If you are thinking that this is going to be your breakthrough year where you finally get that promotion you have been craving, it is time to start positioning yourself for what you want.
-Staying silent, flying under the radar and purely working hard and doing a good job simply will not work.
+Staying silent, flying under the radar, purely working hard and doing a good job simply will not work.

 But to get the more senior leadership roles, a new way of thinking is required.
 You need to be more strategic, more intentional and position yourself to be considered for the best opportunities.

 To do this effectively, the most important question of all is….